frances-ai/frances-InformationExtraction/Encyclopaedia Britannica/Nineteenth-Century Knowledge Project/README.md

 This repository explores methods to extract information from the [Knowledge Project ](https://tu-plogan.github.io/source/r_releases.html).

 Note that, the methods we developed so far only utilised the txt files.
-In eb07/TXT_V2/v21/ folder, many txt files are missing, while they provide xml files for those missing ones instead.
-This might indicate the version 2 is not fully ready yet.
-Thus, information extracted using our method is not complete either.
+For example, in eb07/TXT_V2/v21/ folder, there are many xml files, we won't process them, but just txt files in that folder.

 ---